LDSSA/heroku-model-deploy/README.md

 One last bit is missing here: the database.
-We are going to use a big boy database called postgresql and luckily heroku has a free tier that allows you to store up to 10,000 entries which is enough for our purposes (this means that you should try to be conservative with how you connect to the app and dont go crazy with it, if the database gets full your app will stop working!, you can check heroku's postgresql guide [here](https://devcenter.heroku.com/articles/heroku-postgresql)).
+We are going to use a big boy database called postgresql and luckily heroku has a free tier that allows you to store up to 10,000 entries which is enough for our purposes (this means that you should try to be conservative with how you connect to the app and dont go crazy with it, if the database gets full your app will stop working!).
+You can check heroku's postgresql guide [here](https://devcenter.heroku.com/articles/heroku-postgresql).

 To add the database, navigate to `Resources` and search for `postgres`, then select `Heroku Postgres` and the `Hobby dev - free` tier:

 ![add postgres](https://i.imgur.com/rZvNnuB.png)

+--- HERE ---

-### Now lets deploy the titanic model
+### Now let's deploy the titanic model

 Let's deploy the server that's contained in this repository.
 The code is in `app.py` and there's a few other files that are required but we'll go over those a bit later.